-IMDs may be deferred if the state is not making adequate progress on meeting the milestones and goals as evidenced by reporting on the milestones in the SUD Implementation Plan Protocol and the required performance measures in the Monitoring Protocol agreed upon by the state and CMS.
+118. Deferral of Federal Financial Participation (FFP) from IMD claiming for Insufficient Progress Toward Milestones.
+Up to \$5,000,000 in FFP for services in IMDs may be deferred if the state is not making adequate progress on meeting the milestones and goals as evidenced by reporting on the milestones in the SUD Implementation Plan Protocol and the required performance measures in the Monitoring Protocol agreed upon by the state and CMS.
 Once CMS determines the state has not made adequate progress, up to \$5,000,000 will be deferred in the next calendar quarter and each calendar quarter thereafter until CMS has determined sufficient progress has been made.

-XII.
+XIII.
 EVALUATION OF THE DEMONSTRATION

-- 132. Evaluation Goals and Objectives.
+- 119. Evaluation Goals and Objectives.
 The evaluation must include a discussion of the goals and objectives of the demonstration aligned with proposed research questions and hypotheses that the state intends to test.
-If the demonstration is extended beyond the current demonstration period, the evaluation design must include a summary of the previous evaluation findings and a discussion of how the evaluation design will build and expand on earlier findings. - 133.
+If the demonstration is extended beyond the current demonstration period, the evaluation design must include a summary of the previous evaluation findings and a discussion of how the evaluation design will build and expand on earlier findings. - 120.
 Independent Evaluator.
 Upon approval of the demonstration extension, the state must begin arrangements with an independent party to conduct an evaluation of the demonstration to ensure that the necessary data is collected at the level of detail needed to research the approved hypotheses.
 The independent party must sign an agreement to conduct the demonstration evaluation in an independent manner in accord with the CMS-approved, draft Evaluation Design.
 When conducting analyses and developing the evaluation reports, every effort should be made to follow the approved methodology.
-However, the state may request, and CMS may agree to, changes in the methodology in appropriate circumstances. - 134.
+However, the state may request, and CMS may agree to, changes in the methodology in appropriate circumstances. - 121.
 Draft Evaluation Design.
-The draft Evaluation Design must be developed in accordance with Attachment J (Developing the Evaluation Design) of these STCs and all applicable Evaluation Design guidance, including guidance about SUD/SMI/SED.
-The state must submit, for CMS comment and approval, a draft Evaluation Design with implementation timeline, no later than one hundred eighty (180) days after the approval of the demonstration or any amendment.
+The draft Evaluation Design must be developed in accordance with Attachment J (Developing the Evaluation Design) of these STCs.
+The state may choose to submit one evaluation design inclusive of the demonstration and SUD, or a separate evaluation design focused on SUD.
+If the state chooses to submit two evaluation designs, the SUD evaluation design is subject to the same terms and conditions listed below which apply to the overall demonstration evaluation.
+The state must submit, for CMS comment and approval, a draft Evaluation Design with implementation timeline, no later than one hundred eighty (180) days after the effective date of these STCs.
 Any modifications to an existing approved Evaluation Design will not affect previously established requirements and timelines for report submission for the demonstration, if applicable.
-The state must use an independent evaluator to develop the draft Evaluation Design. - 135.
-Evaluation Budget.
-A budget for the evaluation must be provided with the draft Evaluation Design.
-It will include the total estimated cost, as well as a breakdown of estimated staff, administrative and other costs for all aspects of the evaluation such as any survey and measurement development, quantitative and qualitative data collection and cleaning, analyses and report generation.
-A justification of the costs may be required by CMS if the estimates provided do not appear to sufficiently cover the costs of the design or if CMS finds that the design is not sufficiently developed, or if the estimates appear to be excessive. - 136.
-Evaluation Questions and Hypotheses.
-Consistent with Attachments J and K
+The state must use an independent evaluator to develop the draft Evaluation Design.